 How am I notified of duplicate SKUs?

-Once duplicate SKUs are identified, RO will throw a System Alert, Identified Duplicate.
+Once duplicate SKUs are identified, RetailOps will throw a System Alert, Identified Duplicate.
 This alert specifies the duplicate SKU as well as the originating SKU being duplicated.
 Duplicate SKUs are highlighted in pink in the PIM.

 How do I remove duplicate SKUs?